StefanBilliet/gulp-xunit-runner/README.md

     // The XUnit bin folder or the full path of the console runner.
     // If not specified the XUnit bin folder must be in the `PATH`.
     executable: 'path to xunit console runner',

+    // is xUnit runnnig on Mono.
+    // Probably will work with xUnit 2.1.0+.
+    // Mac and Linux only, not sure about Windows.
+    // Assumes that 'mono' command is in the `PATH`.
+    // `false` by default.
+    useMono: true
+             false,

     // The options below map directly to the XUnit console runner.
 See here
     // for more info: http://www.xunit.org/index.php?p=consoleCommandLine&r=2.6.3